ipfabric/docs/docs/IP_Fabric_Settings/user_management/sso.md

 # Single Sign On (SSO)

+!!! warning "Outdated SSO user records in IP Fabric might cause login issues"

+    With SSO configured, each sign-in of a new user into IP Fabric via SSO will create a new (non-local) user record in **Settings --> User Management --> Users** -- with the user's current username and email from the Identity Provider (IdP).

+    If the user's username or email change on the IdP side, the user will encounter `Authentication Failure` while logging into IP Fabric via SSO -- due to username/email mismatch between the IdP and IP Fabric.

+    In that case, please remove the outdated user record of that user in **Settings --> User Management --> Users**.

 IP Fabric includes support for single sign-on.
 We have opted for [Dex (A Federated OpenID Connect Provider)](https://dexidp.io/) as a key building block to allow a broader set of Identity Providers (IdP).